skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 ### Culture and politics

 Puerto Rico has a well-developed startup culture and 24.6% of the population over 25 have a college degree.
-As an island, Puerto Ricans are "insular" &mdash; ideas don't cross the barrier into the island easily, but once there, they tend to spread quickly.
+As an island, Puerto Ricans are "insular" — ideas don't cross the barrier into the island easily, but once there, they tend to spread quickly.

 Politically, Puerto Rico is divided into 78 semi-autonomous and somewhat competitive [municipalities](https://en.wikipedia.org/wiki/Municipalities_of_Puerto_Rico).
 This means that it's quite possible to find a municipality incented to try a new idea.